 Marta: I think there is something fascist about a boy who immediately talks of marrying a woman he likes.

 Fred: I don't think Ted is a fascist of the marrying kind.

-Ted Boynton: You see, that's one of the great things about getting involved with a foreigner.
+Ted Boynton: You see, that's one of the great things about getting involved with someone from another country.
 You can't take it personally.
 What's really terrific is that when we act in ways which might objectively be considered asshole-ish or incredibly annoying... they don't get upset at all.
 They don't take it personally.
 They just assume it's some national characteristic.